yduf/yduf.github.io/_posts/2025-04-25-outils-removing-bolt.md

 - drill a hole centered - you want a guide to not destroy the surrounding thread
 - tap a screw extractor
 - extract the bolt.
+- verify the thread
+	- add some grease